lapets/course-scalable-data-science/README.md

 A *tuple* is an ordered list of elements drawn from sets.
 Each entry in the list is called a *component*.
 For example, `(123, "abc")` is a tuple with the first component drawn from the set of natural numbers and the second component drawm from the set of string.
 It is possible to have sets of tuples.

 A *data record* or *dictionary* is a mapping from a set of *attributes* (typically strings) to *values* drawn from some set.
-One example is `{'name': 'Alice', 'age': 25}`.
+One example is `{"name": "Alice", "age": 25}`.
 In the contemporary web ecosystem, a common format for representing records is [JSON](https://en.wikipedia.org/wiki/JSON#Example) (e.g., MongoDB uses such a format natively).
 In Python, these can be represented faithfully using the native [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) data structure.

 A *data set* is an unordered collection of records.
 A data set could be viewed/treated as a table within a data base (e.g., see [attribute-value system](https://en.wikipedia.org/wiki/Attribute-value_system)).